Aberdeen F.C.: Alex Ferguson era (1978–1986)

 Under Ferguson's guidance, the club won three league championships, four Scottish Cups, one League Cup, the European Cup Winner's Cup, the European Super Cup and a Drybrough Cup—all in the space of seven years.
 Players such as Jim Leighton, Willie Miller, Alex McLeish and Gordon Strachan became the backbone of the team.
 Aberdeen's second League title was won in 1979–80 and this initial success was built upon with Scottish Cup wins in three successive seasons from 1982 to 1984, and two more league titles in 1983–84 and 1984–85.

 Gordon Strachan's 1983 European Cup Winners Cup final shirt (on display at Spartans FC clubhouse in Edinburgh).

 During the European Cup Winners' Cup in 1983, Aberdeen beat FC Sion, Dinamo Tirana and Lech Poznań to face the German Cup winners Bayern Munich.
 This game was won 3–2 at Pittodrie after a goalless draw in Germany, John Hewitt with the winning goal.
 They then faced now-defunct Belgian club Waterschei in the semi-final.
 Aberdeen beat them 5–1 at home, and lost for the first time in the tournament, 1–0 away, resulting in an aggregate victory which sent Aberdeen to the final.
 On 11 May 1983, Aberdeen beat Real Madrid 2–1 after extra time to win the cup and become only the third Scottish side to win a European trophy.
 The club released a song, "European Song", to coincide with the appearance in the final.
 This was followed up with the capture of the European Super Cup in December, when Hamburger SV were beaten over two legs.

 Aberdeen reached the semi-finals of the 1983–84 European Cup Winners' Cup, before losing to Porto 2–0 on aggregate.
-In the first round of the 1984–85 European Champion Club's Cup Aberdeen lost to East Berlin side BFC Dynamo in a penalty shoot-out 4–5, following a 3–3 on aggregate in regular times.
+In the first round of the 1984–85 European Cup Aberdeen lost to East Berlin side BFC Dynamo in a penalty shoot-out, following a 3–3 draw on aggregate.
 Today, both clubs enjoy friendly relations.